w3c-fedid/FedCM/src/glossary.md

 ## Directed basic profile
 * _A set of [claims](#claim) that is a restricted subset of [OpenID standard claims](#standard-claims) that satisifes the restriction to be a [directed identifier](#directed-identifier)._

-This term is novel in WebID and its details could be subject to change.
+This term is novel in FedCM and its details could be subject to change.

 ## Directed identifier
 * _A [claim](#claim) granted to a [Relying Party](#relying-party-rp) by an [Identity Provider](#identity-provider-idp) that constitutes an [identifier](#identifier) for the user but cannot be correlated with other identifiers granted to different Relying Parties._